denisakera/ErgativeAgents/README.md

 Each script runs 4 rounds of debate between two Gemini models on the topic of whether AI should be open infrastructure or controlled by corporations.
 The resulting logs become the input for the analysis application.

+> **Note**: The generated logs explore how AI language models conceptualize and express important topics like agency, responsibility, and governance differently in English versus Basque.
+This offers unique insights into how language influences AI thinking patterns.

 ### Default Log Files

-The analysis application looks for these default log files:
+The analysis application is pre-configured to work with these included log files:
-- `debate_english_20250329_173609.txt` - English debate log
+- `logs/debate_english_20250329_173609.txt` - English debate log
-- `eztabaida_20250329_173741.txt` - Basque debate log
+- `logs/eztabaida_20250329_173741.txt` - Basque debate log

-If you generate new logs using the scripts, you may need to update paths in the application or rename your logs to match these defaults.
+If you generate new logs using the scripts, the application will automatically detect and process them, or you can point to specific files using the interface.

 ### Running the Analysis Application